GambitBSM/GambitBSM.github.io/content/en/documentation/installation/installation_for_linux.md

 - If you intend to build the entirety of GAMBIT without optimisation, at least 10GB of RAM is required.
 Building with optimisation (for performance-critical applications) may require more than 20GB of RAM.
 If your system does not meet these requirements then consider [only partially building GAMBIT](/documentation/help/common_problems_and_questions#gambit-builds-extremely-slowly), or using the [Docker image](/documentation/installation/docker_usage).
 - This guide assumes some knowledge of `bash` and the Linux command line.
 See the [Linux command line tutorial ⧉](https://www.linux.com/training-tutorials/how-use-linux-command-line-basics-cli/) for a basic introduction.
-- If you encounter issues while following this guide then please refer to the "Common Problem" boxes or the [Common Problems and Questions](/documentation/help/common_problems_and_questions/) page.
+- If you encounter issues while following this guide then please refer to the "Common Problems" boxes or the [Common Problems and Questions](/documentation/help/common_problems_and_questions/) page.

 {{< /alert >}}